Best camping mattresses 2025: Turn any camping trip into a luxury night away

 Here he is now, look ©LFTO | Tested & shot at Cloudfarm Campsite, Exmoor

-This testing trip was in late October, which was the last few days that the site was open for business and temperatures overnight reached lows of -5.
-Luckily, of the five mattresses he brought, none of them let him down and he remained warm throughout the icy Exmoor nights.
+His testing trip was in late October, which was the last few days that the site was open for business and temperatures overnight reached lows of -5ºC.
+Luckily, of the six mattresses he brought, none of them let him down and he remained warm throughout the icy Exmoor nights.
+Milo's been testing outdoor gear and writing product reviews since he graduated from university.

 Best camping mattresses reviewed: